gabrielok/swe-amora/README.md

    python -m uvicorn src.server:app --reload
    ```
 6. Open the docs page: http://127.0.0.1:8000/docs
-7. Test the endpoins using the "Try it out" buttons.
+7. Test the endpoints using the "Try it out" buttons.